mrsarm/django-mrdev-site/README.rst

 MRDEV Django CMS Template Site
 ==============================

-Quickly setup the scaffolding for your *Django CMS App*.
+Quickly setup the scaffolding for your *Django CMS App* with *Django Filer* module.

 Features
 --------

-* All apps preconfigured ready to use.
+* All apps preconfigured ready to use
 * Bootstrap3 templates
 * Layouts